- Data Protection

 - Capsule data storage and the EU Data Protection Directive

-- How secure is the personal data I store on Capsule?
+- How does Capsule ensure secure storage of the data I hold?

 This FAQ is intended primarily to help our European Union (EU) customers assess their compliance with EU data protection requirements.